 This work is a design-led inquiry into how robots might fit into our homes and into our personal and social lives in the future.
 Social robots have been a promise for many years, yet it is still unclear what their role will or should be.

 Design research frequently looks at what is the right thing to design, as opposed to how to design things right.
-Our goal was to use immersive theater performance as a platform to explore robot designs within the full echo-system of the context and world in which we image they would fit into.
+Our goal was to use immersive theater as a platform to explore robot designs within the full ecosystem of the world in which we image they would fit into.

 Post-performance we reflected on the outcome and the behaviors of people and technology to better understand the questions, unresolved issues and challenges that designers are yet to solve on the path towards implementation of socially sophisticated robots and agents in the home.